BBVA/apicheck/docs/source/home/internals.rst

     body:
         [value or type]

-The headers are a set of key values that can hold two type of values.
-A fixed value or a type definition.
+The headers are a set of key-values that can hold two types of values, either a fixed value or a type definition.

 The fixed value looks like the following: